opardo/website/content/home/experience.md

   description = """
   * Increased the number of investments after automating targeted offers, fitting PySpark models that estimate monthly expenses for each of our users.
   * Improved our clients’ finances by suggesting personalized actions, given their current balance and trends.
-  * Maximized the bank’s profit by estimating the maximum interest rate a given customer is willing to pay for a personal loan, using random forests.
+  * Lifted the bank’s profit by estimating the interest rate a given customer is willing to pay for a personal loan, using random forests.
 """

 [[experience]]